 3. Kratom (Mitragyna speciosa)*

 What It Is: Kratom is a tropical tree belonging to the coffee plant family, and is found all throughout Southeast Asia.
 It contains a number of compounds that reportedly have various health benefits including energy-boosting, tension-relieving, and mind-calming effects.
+Studies indicate that the presence of alkaloids in the leaves of the Kratom plant helps boost your immune system.

 What It Does: The therapeutic powers of kratom are said to be directly related to the alkaloids present in the leaves.
 It is these alkaloids that sources say are responsible for boosting your immune system.

 What It Is: Though the plant is best known as a dye, some people use henna leaf supplements to boost immune system activity.
 Henna has a lesser impact on immune activity than some natural therapies, yet it is unique because it may also reduce illness-related pain.
 This makes henna a particularly practical natural supplement for people experiencing chronically painful disease conditions.
+Henna triggers the production of adaptive immune cells while helping in phagocytosis in innate immune cells.

 What It Does: Stimulates the production of some adaptive immune cells and encourages phagocytosis (improving responsiveness) in innate immune cells.